Kafka_SASL_SCRAM Authentication based

 sasl.enabled.mechanisms=SCRAM-SHA-256

-The SASL authentication file for the client is created with a conf extension, and it contains the KafkaClient parameter.
-KafkaClient is in charge of Kafka authentication.
-The parameter must assign an authentication class, and KafkaClient sets the SCRAM class.
-Kafka connection information is the id/pw information entered when applying for the Apache Kafka DB service product. (https://docs.confluent.io/platform/current/kafka/authentication_sasl/authentication_sasl_scram.html#security-considerations-for-sasl-scram)
+The SASL authentication file for the client is created with a .conf extension, and the file contains a KafkaClient parameter.
+KafkaClient handles authentication for Kafka.
+The parameter must be assigned an authentication class, and KafkaClient sets the class for SCRAM.
+Enter the ID and password you provided when applying for the Apache Kafka DB service product as the Kafka connection information. (https://docs.confluent.io/platform/current/kafka/authentication_sasl/authentication_sasl_scram.html#security-considerations-for-sasl-scram)

 KafkaClient {